gongwolf/ICDE2020_CSQ_Demo/Readme.md

 # CSQ System: A System to Support Constrained Skyline Queries on Transportation Networks
 This repository is the source code for our paper "Gong, Q., Jiefei Liu and H. Cao.
 “CSQ System: A System to Support Constrained Skyline Queries on Transportation Networks.”
 2020 IEEE 36th International Conference on Data Engineering (ICDE) (2020): 1746-1749".
-A demo for the ICDE paper on constrained skyline query (CSQ) over multi-cost transportation network (MCTN).
+A demo of our ICDE paper on constrained skyline query (CSQ) over multi-cost transportation network (MCTN).
 This is the implementation of a system to answer [constrained skyline query on multi-costs transportation network (MCTN-constrained CSQ)](https://ieeexplore.ieee.org/document/8731518/), namely CSQ system([https://ieeexplore.ieee.org/document/9101829/](https://ieeexplore.ieee.org/document/9101829/)).
-Given a multi-cost transportation network (MCTN) and a list of POI objects D (could be on/off the MCTN), this system is implemented as a web application, which allows users to input a query point from a web interface, get the skyline result by using several algorithms, and display the result on the web interface.
+Given a multi-cost transportation network (MCTN) and a list of POI objects D (could be on/off the MCTN), this system is implemented as a web application, which allows users to input a query point from a web interface, get skyline results by using several algorithms, and display the results on the web interface.
-Besides all the index version of the improved exact approach and two approximate methods are implemented following the original work of [MCTN-constrained CSQ](https://ieeexplore.ieee.org/document/8731518/), we optimized the algorithms for practicality especially.
+Besides the index version of the improved exact approach and two approximate methods are implemented following the original work of [MCTN-constrained CSQ](https://ieeexplore.ieee.org/document/8731518/), we optimized the algorithms for practicality especially.
 In detail, the CSQ system 1) accepts a query point could not be in the list of POI objects and 2) adds one more constraint to the search algorithms by constraining the length of graph paths.

 <p align="center" style="width: 350;height: 50px">